safing/portmaster/.github/ISSUE_TEMPLATE/report-bug.md

 - General issue: Click on "Copy Debug Information" on the Settings page.
 - App related issue: Click on "Copy Debug Information" in the dropdown menu of an app in the Monitor view.

-⚠ Please check the "Unexpected Logs" and "Network Connections" sections in the preview mode for sensitive or otherwise private information and remove them!
+⚠ Please remove sensitive/private information from the "Unexpected Logs" and "Network Connections" sections.
+This is easiest to do in the preview mode.

 Additional logs can be found here:
 - Linux: `/var/lib/portmaster/logs`